 Air plant care is easy for all species.
 The plants require three things: light, air circulation, and water.
 First, air plants like filtered natural light.
 You’ll need to protect them from direct sunlight.
 During colder months, the plant species enjoy direct sunlight.

 Brass Ball Air Plant Holder

 If you choose a terrarium, one side should be a screen mesh so air can circulate through it.
 The best temperature for air plants is 50-90 Fahrenheit.

-When you first receive your air plant, soak it for 30 minutes.
+When you first receive your air plant, soak it in distilled water for 30 minutes.
 You should water it every five days in dry conditions and every 10 days in humid environments.

 For healthy growth, use fertilizer twice a month.
 Curled or rolled leaves are the sign of a dehydrated plant.